EdmundGoodman/Warwick_modelling/writeup/writeup.md

 ![NBM average simulation with product in use graph](./diagrams/graph2.png)

-A graph showing the change of several variables over time, having averaged 10 runs with the product in use.
+Above is a graph showing the change of several variables over time, having averaged 10 runs with the product in use.
 “Amoxicillin+”, “Meropenem”, and “Colistin” refer to the number of patients carrying a pathogen with resistance to said antibiotic(s).
 “Infected” is virtually indistinguishable from “Amoxicillin+” as almost all infected patients develop resistance to Amoxicillin+ immediately as treatment starts due to the parameters of the model.
 “Meropenem” is virtually indistinguishable from “Isolated” as all patients with resistance to Meropenem are put into isolation when the product is in use, with few patients being put into isolation that are not resistant to Meropenem.
 Only the first 100 time-steps are shown as the variables change only marginally after that.

-Some statistics from the averaged run over a population of 5000 without the product in use:
+Below are some statistics from the averaged run over a population of 5000 without the product in use:

 | Category                  | Mean value | Variance |
 | ------------------------- | ---------- | -------- |